Hermetia illucens: As decomposers/in composting

-Aside from the protein production, fly larvae also produce another valuable resource called frass.
+Aside from protein production, fly larvae also produce frass.
 Fly larval frass is a granulated and odorless residue that can be used as organic fertilizer directly or through conversion by earthworms.

-Recent research in the field of entomoremediation shows the potential of this insect for purification of biomass contaminated with heavy metals.

 As feed

-Black soldier fly larvae are used as feed.
+Black soldier fly larvae are used as feed for pets and livestock animals.
 The harvested pupae and prepupae are eaten by poultry, fish, pigs, lizards, turtles, and even dogs.
 The insect is one of the few insect species approved to be used as feed in aquaculture in the EU.

 At the pupal stage, black soldier flies are at their nutritional peak.
 They can be stored at room temperature for several weeks, and their longest shelf life is achieved at 50 to 60 F.

+The sector faces financial challenges.
+In January 2025, Agronutris entered a safeguard procedure to restructure its debts.
+In November 2025, the largest insect farm in Northern Europe, Enorm Biofactory, went bankrupt, despite €55 million in funding.

+Recent analyses indicate that the majority of investment in insect farming has been directed towards companies farming black soldier fly larvae (59% of disclosed investments).
+However, a significant proportion of these investments (around 36%) have gone to firms that have ceased operations or entered court-supervised restructuring.
+While investment growth was rapid prior to 2021, recent trends show a 65% decline between 2022 and 2024, reflecting a challenging investment environment.

 As human food

-Records of human consumption of Hermetia illucens are difficult to find.
+Records of human consumption of H. illucens are difficult to find.

 In 2013, Austrian designer Katharina Unger invented a table-top insect-breeding farm called "Farm 432" in which people can produce edible fly larvae at home.
-It is a multichambered plastic machine that looks like a kitchen appliance and can produce 500 g of larvae or two meals in a week.
+It is a multi-chambered plastic machine that looks like a kitchen appliance and can produce 500 g of larvae or two meals in a week.

 The taste of the larvae is said to be very distinctive.
-Unger: "When you cook them, they smell a bit like cooked potatoes.
+According to Unger, "when you cook them, they smell a bit like cooked potatoes.
 The consistency is a bit harder on the outside and like soft meat on the inside.
 The taste is nutty and a bit meaty.

 For producing grease

-Black soldier fly larvae can be used to produce grease.
-The grease is usable in the pharmaceutical industry (cosmetics, surfactants for shower gel) thereby replacing other vegetable oils such as palm oil, or it can be used in fodder.
+BSFL can be used to produce grease, which is usable in the pharmaceutical industry (e.g. in cosmetics, surfactants for shower gel), thereby replacing vegetable oils such as palm oil.
+It can also be used in fodder.

 For producing chitin

-Black soldier fly larvae can be used to produce chitin.
-Chitin is used in shipping as an alternative against biofouling.
+BSFL can be used to produce chitin.
+Chitin is used in shipping as an agent against biofouling.
 It is also used in water purification.
-Chitin also has a good potential as soil amendment, to improve soil fertility and plant resilience.
+Chitin also has potential as a soil amendment, to improve soil fertility and plant resilience.